I have to admit, there’s nothing more exciting than a company or individual doing a pre-launch. The anticipation… The build-up… The buzz… Oh my!

 And when you look at the products: Makeup, perfume, candles, jewelry, oils, soaps, bath supplies, etc. it only makes sense.
 Besides that, the direct selling profession offers an awesome opportunity for a stay-at-home mom to earn an income from home while being there for her child(ren).

-After years of trying to get my wife to join a direct selling company, I gave up.
+After years of trying to get my ex to join a direct selling company, I gave up.
 She had zero interest.
 So you could imagine the surprise when she told me one night that she found a company that she loved, and wanted to join.

 So I did the next best thing and taught her my strategies on how to become a recruiter… And that she did.